SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_kafka_sender.md

 "sha-256" - SHA-2 256 bits.
 "sha-512" - SHA-2 512 bits.
 </pre>
 - `authentication_scram_password` (String, Sensitive) The password for the Username.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `authentication_scram_username` (String) The username the Kafka Sender uses to login to the remote Kafka broker.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `batch_delay` (Number) Delay (in ms) to wait to accumulate a batch of messages to send.
 Batching is done for all Senders on a per-partition basis.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `5`.
 - `batch_max_msg_count` (Number) Maximum number of messages sent in a single batch.
 Batching is done for all Senders on a per-partition basis.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `10000`.